tusharsadhwani/yen/README.md

   Python 3.9.18
   ```

+  > NOTE: It's not that fast right now as I found a bug.
+Working on it.

 - **Zero dependencies**: No need to have Python installed, no need to look into `apt`,
   `homebrew` etc., just run one shell command to get `yen` set up locally.